septentrio-gnss/mosaicHAT/README.md

 ### mosaic Pinout

 Septentrio mosaic-X5 is the base of mosaicHAT board. mosaic is a 31x31mm LGA module with 239 pins.
-All needed information on mosaic could be found in the [Hardware Manual](Refrences/mosaic_hardware_manual_v1.3.0.pdf)
+All needed information on mosaic connections could be found in the [Hardware Manual](Refrences/mosaic_hardware_manual_v1.3.0.pdf)

 <img src="doc_resources/mosaic_mech.jpg" width="60%">

+KiCAD symbol, footprint and a 3D model of mosaic could be found in folder [mosaic Design Components](mosaic_design_components).

+- All ground pins and the pins marked “Reserved_GND” are connected to GND.
+- A 3.3VDC supply is connected to VDD_3V3 pins and to the VDD_BAT pin.
+A 10uF decoupling capacitor has been used.
+- 1V8_OUT is connected to SYNC (required according to Hardware Manual).
+- Pin A3 (RTC_XTALI) is connected to GND (required according to Hardware Manual).

 ### Power Sources